 The 45-minute Seattle ice cream cruise is a fun, fully narrated tour around Lake Union.
 Among other sights, you will see where William Boeing built his first airplane, Dale Chihuly‘s Lake Union studio, Gas Works Park, and many of the houseboats on Lake Union, including the houseboat from Sleepless in Seattle.

-Like I mentioned, the Seattle ice cream cruise is narrated (with some funky music mixed in).
+Like I mentioned, cruise is narrated (with some funky music mixed in).
 The captain does a great job of keeping the tour humorous (often yelling “We have ice cream!” at passing boats), but he’s also very informative.
 There’s so much history on Lake Union that Tove and I didn’t know about (and we’ve lived in this area for much of our lives).
 It was really fun to get an even better understanding of our area.

 If you can’t make the Seattle ice cream cruise on Sunday, the Seattle Ferry Service also offers an hour-long Friday brown bag lunch and Saturday lake cruise during the summer (beginning the first Friday of June and running through the first weekend in September).
 Tickets are a little more expensive for adults on those cruises ($15 instead of $11), but kids ride for the same price as the Sunday tour.

 I’m a firm believer that there’s nothing better than being on the water.
-Add ice cream, cool sights and some history to the mix, and you have a winning recipe for an awesome Sunday.
+Add ice cream, sights and history to the mix, and you have a winning recipe for an awesome Sunday.
 We recommend the Seattle ice cream cruise to tourists and locals alike.
 It’s a fun adventure that will send you on your way quickly, so you can run along to the next fun thing in Seattle.

 Have you ever been on the Seattle ice cream cruise?
 What did you think of the tour?
 We would love to hear from you!
-Please leave your comments below or connect with us on Twitter, Facebook and Google+.
+Please leave your comments below or connect with us on Twitter, Facebook and Instagram.
 Don’t forget to also check out Seattle Bloggers for more fun things to do and see around the Puget Sound!